unitymakesus/resources/docs/launch/3-project-launch.md

 **When you are finished, go to a private browser and check all links and images to make sure everything works properly**

+## Speed Testing
+- Use Lighthouse from Google Chrome to ensure speed is ok on live site.
+- Check: Perfomance, Best Practices

 ## Add Site to ManageWP
 - Log in to (ManageWP)[https://orion.managewp.com/]
 - From the dashboard, click the + > add website